+4. Please provide...

-- 5. Please provide... - a.
+- a.
 A list of any quantitative or qualitative measures not provided in question 5 that you have chosen to gauge your program's effectiveness (e.g.: transfers, degrees, certificates, satisfaction, student contacts, student headcount, Perkin's data, etc.) - b.
 A summary of the results of these measures - c.
 What did you learn from your evaluation of these measures, and what improvements have you implemented or do you plan to implement as a result of your analysis of these measures?

-- If you would like assistance in developing additional measures of effectiveness, please contact the OIERP as soon as possible, to allow enough time for the office to process your request. - 6.
+- If you would like assistance in developing additional measures of effectiveness, please contact the OIERP as soon as possible, to allow enough time for the office to process your request. - 5.
 Please discuss your program's performance on each program specific data item as provided by the Office of Research and Planning.
-If you have already discussed your programs performance on one or more these components then refer to that response here, rather than repeating it.. - a.
-Instructional Program Health Evaluation Rubric (The rubric is available in Blackboard, on the OIERP Web Site, and in the PPR Handbook.) - i) Rubric Item: Use the data provided by the OIERP to set a Course Completion Rate (formally retention) target and provide an explanation for the target that has been set. - ii) Rubric Item: Use the data provided by the OIERP to set a Course Success Rate target and provide an explanation for the target that has been set. - iii) Rubric Item: What is your FT/PT Faculty Ratio, how is it impacting your program, and student success? - iv) Rubric Item: Use the data provided by the OIERP to set a WSCH/FTEF Ratio target and provide an explanation for the target that has been set.
+If you have already discussed your programs performance on one or more these components then refer to that response here, rather than repeating it. - a.
+Instructional Program Health Evaluation Rubric (The rubric is available in Blackboard, on the OIERP Web Site, and in the PPR Handbook.) - i) Rubric Item: Use the data provided by the OIERP to set a Course Completion Rate (formally retention) target and provide an explanation for the target that has been set.
+Click HERE to access your program specific data. - ii) Rubric Item: Use the data provided by the OIERP to set a Course Success Rate target and provide an explanation for the target that has been set.
+Click HERE to access your program specific data. - iii) Rubric Item: What is your FT/PT Faculty Ratio, how is it impacting your program, and student success?
+Click HERE to access your program specific data. - iv) Rubric Item: Use the data provided by the OIERP to set a WSCH/FTEF Ratio target and provide an explanation for the target that has been set.
 Based on Faculty dialogue what is a feasible WSCH/FTEF (productivity) target for your area?
-(Note: 525 may not be a realistic target for your area.) - v) Rubric Item: The Fill rate target is 80% or higher.
+(Note: 525 may not be a realistic target for your area.)
+Click HERE to access your program specific data. - v) Rubric Item: The Fill rate target is 80% or higher.
 Use the data provided by the OIERP and please provide a reason for any deviation from the target.
-This may involve a discussion around the appropriateness of the cap and how it was set. - 7.
-Based upon and not repeating the descriptions you provided in Question 1 and the responses provided in Questions 2-6, please provide an analysis of what is going well and why and what is not going well and why, in the following areas: - Representativeness of population served - Alternative modes and schedules of delivery (e.g.: online, hybrid, early morning, evening services) - o Partnerships (internal and external) - o Innovation and Implementation of best practices - Efficiency in operations - o Efficiency in resource use - Staffing - Participation in shared governance (e.g., do unit members feel they participate effectively in planning and decision-making?) - o Professional development and training - Compliance with applicable mandates
+This may involve a discussion around the appropriateness of the cap and how it was set.
+Click HERE to access your program specific data. - 6.
+Based upon and not repeating the descriptions you provided in Question 1 and the responses provided in Questions 2-5, please provide an analysis of what is going well and why and what is not going well and why, in the following areas: - Representativeness of population served - Alternative modes and schedules of delivery (e.g.: online, hybrid, early morning, evening services) - Partnerships (internal and external) - Innovation and Implementation of best practices - Efficiency in operations - Efficiency in resource use - Staffing - Participation in shared governance (e.g., do unit members feel they participate effectively in planning and decision-making?) - Professional development and training - Compliance with applicable mandates

-- 8. Vision and Mission: - a.
+7. Vision and Mission:

+- a.
 Tell us your vision: Where would you like your program to be four years from now?
 Dream big while considering any upcoming changes (e.g.: new buildings, labs, growth, changes in the discipline etc.). - b.
 Rubric Item (Alignment): In what ways does your mission and vision align with and contribute to the college's mission and vision, as specified in the CHC Educational Master Plan?